Osteoporosis Treatment Q&A: All You Need to Know

 Regarding medications, there are several main groups, which are available by prescription only:

-However, the most common drugs prescribed for osteoporosis treatment remain bisphosphonates.
-They work by inhibiting cells that break down bone (osteoclasts) which allows cells that build bone (osteoblasts) the opportunity to correct the imbalance.
+However, the most commonly prescribed drugs to treat osteoporosis remain bisphosphonates.
+They work by inhibiting cells that break down bone (osteoclasts), allowing cells that build bone (osteoblasts) to correct the imbalance.

-Hormone therapy is important in osteoporosis prevention and treatment.
-However, the use of hormones does not spare patients from the side effects either.
+Hormone therapy is vital in osteoporosis prevention and treatment.
+However, the use of hormones doesn’t spare patients from the side effects either.
 Current recommendations suggest the minimum dose of hormones for the shortest period possible.
-Besides, women who have menopausal symptoms have to carefully consider the decision to use hormones, weighing the benefits of improved bone health.
+Besides, women who have menopausal symptoms have to carefully consider using hormones, weighing the benefits of improved bone health.

 Other related hormonal medications, such as hormone-like drugs (also known as selective estrogen receptor modulators), are also approved for the prevention and treatment of osteoporosis.
-Another member of the hormone therapy family is the recombinant protein of the parathyroid hormone, which is usually reserved for postmenopausal women as well as men who meet the following criteria: they possess very low bone density or have already had a fracture.
+Another member of the hormone therapy family is the recombinant protein of the parathyroid hormone.
+And it’s usually reserved for postmenopausal osteoporosis in women and men who meet the following criteria—possessing very low bone density or having already had a fracture.

 How Do Most Osteoporosis Medications Work?

-People with severe symptoms of osteoporosis and very low bone density, especially if they are of a younger age, have had multiple fractures, and/or have used steroids are more likely to be prescribed drugs different from bisphosphonates.
+People with severe symptoms of osteoporosis and very low bone density, especially if they are younger, have had multiple fractures, and/or have used steroids, are more likely to be prescribed drugs different from bisphosphonates.
 Of course, these drugs can be used by any patient with osteoporosis.

 In addition to the pill form of osteoporosis treatment, an injection is another option.
 Intravenous forms of bisphosphonates can also be a good choice for people who can’t tolerate an oral administration of bisphosphonate.
-As for more options for osteoporosis treatment, an infusion of drugs from the other therapy groups might also be given to people who can’t tolerate oral bisphosphonates.
+As for more options for osteoporosis treatment, an infusion of drugs from the other therapy groups might also be given.
+And that’s to people who can’t tolerate oral bisphosphonates.

-Infused forms of bisphosphonates have some advantages over the pill form because there aren’t any gastrointestinal side effects.
-Moreover, for some patients, it’s easier to schedule an infusion once or twice per year than it is to remember to take a pill every week or month.
+Infusion treatments for osteoporosis have some advantages over the pill form because there aren’t any gastrointestinal side effects.
+Moreover, it’s easier for some patients to schedule an infusion once or twice per year than to remember to take a pill every week or month.
 One of the severe drawbacks of infusion drugs for osteoporosis is mild flu-like symptoms in some people.
 However, this can be lessened if the patient takes an antipyretic medicine before the infusion.

 Another adverse effect of bisphosphonates, described rarely, is the osteonecrosis of the jaw, which can occur after tooth extraction.
 It typically only occurs with higher doses than what is standard for these common medications.

 There’s some vagueness about how long one should take bisphosphonates because there aren’t any long-term studies.
-Depending on the medications for osteoporosis, however, they have been shown as safe and effective for up to ten years of treatment.
+However, depending on the medications for osteoporosis, they have been shown as safe and effective for up to ten years of treatment.
 The good news is that even if you stop taking the medication, its positive effects can persist due to the accumulation of the drug in the bones.

 Therefore, osteoporosis guidelines recommend that patients take a break from bisphosphonates after taking the treatment for five years.
-However, this is recommended only for patients who have not broken any bones and were maintaining bone density during the therapy.
+However, this is recommended only for patients who have not broken any bones and maintained bone density during the therapy.